esam1972sal/fabzero/Documentation.md

-Fab Lab Gharbiya STEM school
+Fab Lab Sharqia STEM school

 Welcome to fab lab gharbiya repository, this is created to document the training contents, it is two weeks training, we trained at almaadi stem school.
 About me